kennethd/discoship/README.md

 I usually only operate my store when between programming gigs; if the [store](https://www.discogs.com/seller/kennethd/profile) is open, please buy a record!
 And if you like the code, and have a Python gig, reach out & hire me!

+If you are a `discogs` hiring manager for the dev team, I do not currently live in a state you hire in, but I might be open to changing that